grotius-cnc/linear_motion/README.md

 ## Overview

-This C++ library provides a Linear Motion Profile Calculator that allows you to generate a linear motion profile based on the given inputs:
+This C-C++ library provides a Linear Motion Profile Calculator that allows you to generate a linear motion profile based on the given inputs:

 - Initial velocity       (`vo`)
 - Final velocity         (`ve`)